- Wellbeing in pregnancy classes

 When booking into the class please include:

-This class is designed for women and their partner/support person where it has been decided that an elective caesarean section is the most likely delivery method.
+This class is designed for women and their partner/support person where it has been decided that a planned (elective) caesarean section is the most likely delivery method.

 It is facilitated by a midwife and aims to prepare women for their Caesarean Section.
 It is a three hour online class, and is held once a month.